DeckerSU/iguana-docker/README.md

 ~/komodo/src/komodod -opretmintxfee=0.004 -minrelaytxfee=0.000035 &
 ```

-Import privkeys to each daemon, using `import_privkeys` file content as a helper.
+Import privkeys to each daemon, using `import_privkeys` file contents as a helper.

 Send the funds to the notaries addresses.